Mohamedismail77/first-landing-page/README.md

 # first-landing-page
-This project is aims to working with Javascript DOM,with basics of Html and Css.
+This project aims to working with Javascript DOM,with basics of Html and Css.

-##Links:
+## Links:
 + [Live Preview](https://mohamedismail77.github.io/first-landing-page/)